 ADN Galeria, Barcelona

-ADN Galeria is presenting a project concentrating on works by María María Acha-Kutscher and Margaret Harrison.
+ADN Galeria is presenting a project concentrating on works by María María Acha-Kutscher, Margaret Harrison and Marinella Senatore.
 This proposal draws a link between fashion and identity developing some ideas introduced by Gilles Lipovetsky around the modern cult of appearance and superficiality.
-Focusing on clothing, sex roles, sexual practices and, sometimes even on political rhetoric as forms of “fashion”, the two artists echo the main aim of the gallery: ADN Galeria fosters content-based productions that work as a semantic reflection of the contextual dynamics in which they emerge.
+Focusing on clothing, sex roles, sexual practices and, sometimes even on political rhetoric as forms of “fashion”, the three artists echo the main aim of the gallery: ADN Galeria fosters content-based productions that work as a semantic reflection of the contextual dynamics in which they emerge.

 The main concern of Acha-Kutscher’s work is the historical and contemporary representation of women: their stories, struggles for emancipation and equality, and the cultural construction of femininity.